rdkcentral/rdkv-halif-tvsettings/docs/pages/halSpec.md

 ## Logging and debugging requirements

 There is no Logging mechanism handled in TVSetting HAL.
-As of now inbuild C library output function is used to to dump the TVSetting HAL logs.
+As of now printf() is used to to dump the TVSetting HAL logs.

 ## Memory and performance requirements